• Skip to main content

 • Stretch your muscles.
 Do simple stretches or try yoga to relax your muscles.
 Even just five minutes a day is beneficial.

 • Breathe deeply.
 Shallow breathing causes a restriction in air, blood flow, toxin removal, and increased anxiety.
-Deep breathing stimulates the vagus nerve which calms the mind.
+Deep breathing exercises stimulate the vagus nerve which calms the mind.

 • Get a massage.
 Seek out a licensed massage therapist to reduce your muscle tension.
 Alternatively, use something like the Acuball to give yourself a deep tissue massage (the Acuball is what I use).